riteshsingh07/three-tier-application/README.md

 🛠️ **Tools Explored:**
 - Terraform & AWS CLI for AWS infrastructure
 - Jenkins, Sonarqube, Terraform, Kubectl, and more for CI/CD setup
-- Helm, Prometheus, and Grafana for Monitoring
+- Prometheus, and Grafana for Monitoring
-- ArgoCD for GitOps practices

 🚢 **High-Level Overview:**
 - IAM User setup & Terraform magic on AWS